GPS over Fibre

 GPS Point-to-Point Optical Fibre Link

-- The receive module terminates the DC voltage output from the GPS repeater and presents an impedance that simulates that of a GPS antenna.
+- The receive module terminates the DC voltage output from the GPS repeater/receiver and presents an impedance that simulates the presence of a GPS antenna

-- Optional RS232 data modem, alarm and monitoring function also available via a DB9 connector.
+- Optional RS232 data modem, alarm and monitoring function also available via the DB9 connector